coti-io/coti-sdk-python/README.md

 # COTI v2 Python SDK

-The COTI Python SDK can be installed as pypi package named: `coti_sdk`, its modules are:
+The COTI Python SDK can be installed as pypi package named `coti_sdk`, its modules are:
 1. `crypto_utils`: used for cryptographic operations
 2. `utils` : used for web3 related operations